TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/elixir/index.md/index.md

 At any rate, puts, in our primary example, will simply write “Hello, World!” to the user.
-To be honest, I'm surprised this is only the second time we've seen the puts keyword in this series—the first being Ruby.
+To be honest, I'm surprised this is only the second time we've seen the puts keyword in this series, the first being Ruby.